-With the advice, guidance and support offered by Center for International Legal Education (CILE), Pitt Law students have consistently excelled in international moot court competitions.
-We generally have teams competing in three of them:
+Pitt Law students have consistently excelled in international moot court competitions, with the guidance and support of CILE.
+We generally have teams competing in the following three competitions:

 WILLEM C. VIS INTERNATIONAL COMMERCIAL ARBITRATION MOOT

-Each spring this competition is held in Vienna, Austria, and sponsored by the Pace University School of Law.
-The problem presented to students requires an understanding an application of the law of international commercial arbitration and of the United Nations Convention on Contracts for the International Sale of Goods (CISG).
-In, 2005, the Pitt Law Vis team, competing against 151 teams representing 47 countries, including 35 U.S. teams, won third place for their Claimant's Memorandum and honorable mention for their Respondent's Memorandum.
-The Pitt team was the only one of 35 teams from U.S. law schools that received honors for both memoranda.
-See the Vis website for the goal, structure, rules, and other details about the Vis competion.
+This competition is held each spring in Vienna, Austria, and is sponsored by the Pace University School of Law.
+The problem requires an understanding and application of the law of international commercial arbitration and of the United Nations Convention on Contracts for the International Sale of Goods (CISG).
+See the Vis website for more information about this competition.

-Professor Harry Flechtner is the Faculty Advisor for this moot and has composed multiple songs relating to it: The CISG Song The Mootie Blues Ballad of Blue Hills '05, Why, Why, Oh Why, Malcolm Y?
-(Click here for lyrics) and a full opera, titled AyEEEdah, for the 2012 Vis Moot http://youtu.be/xHjuPyctuCE.
+Professor Harry Flechtner is the Faculty Advisor for Vis and has composed multiple songs relating to it: The CISG Song, The Mootie Blues, Ballad of Blue Hills '05, Why, Why, Oh Why, Malcolm Y?
+(Click here for lyrics), and a full opera entitled AyEEEdah, for the 2012 Vis Moot.
 See also the CILE YouTube Channel.